feedliu/skimage-portable-augmentation/README.md

-Title : skimage-portable-augmentation
+# skimage-portable-augmentation
-Author : feedliu

-[TITLE]
-# Introduction
+## Introduction

   Skimage-portable-augmentation is a portable and parallel image augmentor, implemented by skimage(scikit-image) library.
 If you just want to make a augmentation, and give me a directory to get augmented images, this project actually is what you want.

-# Examples
+## Examples

 **```in_path```** should be the *absolute directory path* which contain all images, and each of subdirs denotes a class;\
 **```out_path```** should be the output *absolute directory path*, and the output directory will have the same structure of subdirs with the in_path;\